Possible Trump-Putin meeting could take place at the White House

 Breaking News Emails

-The White House said Monday that a possible meeting between President Donald Trump and Russian President Vladimir Putin discussed in a phone call last month between the two leaders could take place at the White House.
+The White House said Monday that a possible meeting between President Donald Trump and Russian President Vladimir Putin, as the two discussed in a phone call last month, could take place at the White House.

 White House Press Secretary Sarah Huckabee Sanders, responding to Russian media reports that Trump had extended an invitation to Putin, said, "As the president himself confirmed on March 20, hours after his last call with President Putin, the two had discussed a bilateral meeting in the 'not-too-distant future' at a number of potential venues, including the White House."